Quinneth/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-Colorad Board of Election employee has given the following tasks to complete the election audit a recent local congressional election.
+Colorad0 Board of Election employee has given the following tasks to complete the election audit a recent local congressional election.

 1. Calulate te total number of votes cast.
 2. Get a complete list of candidates who received votes